News & Research

 High-Functioning Anxiety: When Everyone Thinks You're Fine

 You hit every deadline, smile at every meeting, and run a tight ship.
-Inside, you're white-knuckling through every day.
+Inside, you are white-knuckling through every day.

 High-Functioning AnxietyPerfectionism